-To name the guideline, enter some text in the Name field and press ENTER.
+To name the guideline, enter some text in the Name field and press Enter.
 The guideline will get a label:

-Guidelines' default colors are set on the Glyph Window > Colors page of the Preferences dialog.
+Guidelines' default colors are set on the Options > Glyph Window > Colors page.

 Meter Mode

 With the Meter tool you can measure any distance and angle in your glyph.
 It is very useful if you want to create very precise, extremely high quality glyphs.